apache/incubator-uniffle/docs/server_guide.md

   See the License for the specific language governing permissions and limitations under the License.
 ---
-# Firestorm Shuffle Server Guide
+# Uniffle Shuffle Server Guide